Cruise 1323: History

 Radio 5DN began operating as an experimental station in 1924 on a wavelength of "about 200 metres" (1500 kHz), with official services beginning on 24 February 1925.
 It began as the hobby of businessman and industrialist Ernest James Hume, a brother of Walter Reginald Hume, but soon grew to absorb the time and energy of the Hume family.

 Hume bought his transmitter, and some other equipment from radio pioneer Lance C. Jones, who ran station 5BQ in Westbourne Park.
 The purchase included the original call sign: "5Don N", which had been allocated to Jones in 1923.
 The origin of that call sign has been lost in the mists of time, but it may be the result of an early spelling alphabet (A for Arthur, C for Charlie, D for Don, etc.).

 The transmitter and studios were set up in the Hume family mansion, Peltonga, on Park Terrace (now Greenhill Road), in the suburb of Parkside.
-Hume installed landlines from the Elder Conservatorium and Adelaide University, allowing live broadcasts of concerts and lectures.
+Hume installed landlines from the Elder Conservatorium and the University of Adelaide, allowing live broadcasts of concerts and lectures.

 The original voice of 5DN was E.J.
 Hume's wife Stella.
 As well as being an announcer, she also acted as program organiser, studio director, technical operator, pianist and producer.
 Their eldest son, Ernest Jeremy Hume took over as technical operator from Jones.

 Initially, 5DN broadcast only a few hours a day, three days a week, but as the number of listeners grew, broadcasting hours were extended until it became a full-time 24 hours a day radio station.
 By 1928, transmissions from 5DN were accessed in almost every country.

 5DN was one of the original members of the Macquarie Broadcasting Network, which provided programming and advertising sales services to its stations.
 Among the Macquarie stars to feature on 5DN in the early years were Australia's first real radio "star", Jack Davey, and Roy Rene and his character "Mo", after whom Australia's entertainment awards, the Mo Awards, are named.

 Big local names of 5DN in the 40s and 50s included long time Breakfast announcer, Mel Cameron, Vic Braham, Ron Sullivan, Phyllis Pullman, Alan Sanders and Barry Hall.
 Cameron was on the air at 5DN for more than 35 years, making him one of South Australia's best known radio voices.

 One of the station's most popular locally produced programs of the late 1940s and 50s was "Under the Stars", written for 20 years by 5DN's chief scriptwriter, Merv Hill.
 He also single-handedly wrote the scripts for "Radio Canteen".
 Begun as an experiment in Saturday night live entertainment, the show ran for 13 years, featuring virtually every leading entertainer in South Australia.

 Other shows heard on 5DN around the same time included "Quiz Kids", the "Cashmere Bouquet Show", "Doctor Mac" and "Music While You Work", many of them originating from the Macquarie Network production studios in Sydney.